Deciding where to go to college, and how to pay for it, are two of the most important decisions students will make in their lifetime.

 If you’ve heard anything about college financial aid, then chances are you’re familiar with the FAFSA, or Free Application for Federal Student Aid, at least in passing.

-It is the single most important form you will fill out to help your child pay for college.
+It is the single most important form you’ll fill out to help your child pay for college.

 As Luanne says, “the FAFSA is the most misunderstood document in planning for college.”
-Students do not get something just for filing the FAFSA, she adds (other than the ability to take out an unsubsidized direct loan).
+Students don’t get something just for filing the FAFSA, she adds (other than the ability to take out an unsubsidized direct loan).

 However, it is crucial for two other types of financial aid.